Indistinguishability in One-or-Two-Ended Forests on Unimodular Random Graphs: Definitions

 A unimodular graph or discrete space $[\bs G, \bs o]$ is \defstyle{ergodic} if the \defstyle{invariant sigma-field} $\sigfield{}{I}{}$ is trivial.
 The latter is the set of events $A\subseteq \mathcal G_*$ which are invariant under changing the root; i.e., $\identity{A}[G,o]=\identity{A}[G,v]$ for all $(G,o)$ and $v\in G$.
 If $\bs F$ is a point-map, the ergodicity of $[\bs G, \bs o; \bs F]$ is defined similarly using the sigma-field of \textit{invariant point-map properties} defined in \Cref{def:invariantDrainage} below.

-The \textit{ergodic decomposition theorem} states that every unimodular probability measure $\mathbb P$ on $\mathcal G_*$ can be written as a mixture (informally, a convex combination in the integral form) of ergodic unimodular probability measures, {which are called the \textit{ergodic components} of $\mathbb P$}.
-For proving statements in which the assumptions and the claims are of the form `\textit{some invariant property holds a.s.}' (which is the case in this paper; see, e.g., \Cref{thm:indistinguishability}), one may use the ergodic decomposition and assume safely that $[\bs G, \bs o]$ is ergodic from the beginning.
+\del{The\mar{\ali{Papers usually cite ergodic decomposition without such an explanation.
+This is adapted to a book.}} \textit{ergodic decomposition theorem} states that every unimodular probability measure $\mathbb P$ on $\mathcal G_*$ can be written as a mixture (informally, a convex combination in the integral form) of ergodic unimodular probability measures, {which are called the \textit{ergodic components} of $\mathbb P$}.
+For proving statements in which the assumptions and the claims are of the form `\textit{some invariant property holds a.s.}' (which is the case in this paper; see, e.g., \Cref{thm:indistinguishability}), one may use the ergodic decomposition and assume safely that $[\bs G, \bs o]$ is ergodic from the beginning.}